php/phd/README.md

 ## About PhD

-PhD is PHP's very own DocBook 5 rendering system.
-It is used to convert the PHP Manual and PEAR Documentation into different output formats like XHTML, PDF, Man pages and CHM.
+PhD is PHP's very own DocBook 5 rendering system which is used to convert the PHP Manual into different output formats.

-The goal of PhD is to become a fast, general DocBook rendering system.
-At the moment of writing, PhD is already very fast: It can create the chunked version of PEAR's manual (some 3000 files) in less than a minute on a 2GHz system.
-It also renders the PHP and PEAR manual flawlessly.
-It does not support every DocBook 5 tag yet, and using it to render your own DocBook files may need some tweaks.

 ## Requirements